Abraham S. Levey Commercial Block

 78-88 Middle Street

 From the start, the building benefitted from its prominent position in the city and contracts with some marquee long-term tenants.
 The most well-known was the Great Atlantic & Pacific Tea Company (better known as A&P), which occupied one storefront in the 1930s.
-This is not a Jewish story, but it is a Maine story: A&P was founded by George Gilman, a non-Jewish businessman from Waterville.
+This is not a Jewish story, but it is a Maine story: the A&P was founded by George Gilman, a non-Jewish businessman from Waterville.
 From 1915 through 1975, A&P was the largest grocery retailer in the United States (and, until 1965, the largest U.S. retailer of any kind).
 The A&P brand was as well known in its time as McDonald’s or Google is today.

 Most of the tenants here in the 20th century were Jewish.
 They included the Reliable Furniture & Clothing store, which Abraham Levey initially co-owned with Sol Branz, and later moved to a larger space on Cumberland Avenue.
 Another tenant in the 1930s was fruit dealer David Blumenthal.
 Subsequently, and into the mid-1970s, his son Louis ran Blumenthal’s (kosher) Meat Market at the same address.
 Other tenants at different times were the New England Supply Co.
 Dry Goods, Benjamin Levinsky’s fruit store, H. Schultz and Sons furnishers, and the State Upholstering Co.